Super Size Me: Counter-claims

 In his reply documentary Fat Head, Tom Naughton "suggests that Spurlock's calorie and fat counts don't add up" and noted Spurlock's refusal to publish the Super Size Me food log.
 The Houston Chronicle reports: "Unlike Spurlock, Naughton has a page on his Web site that lists every item (including nutritional information) he ate during his fast-food month."

 After eating exclusively at McDonald's for one month, Soso Whaley said, "The first time I did the diet in April 2004, I lost 10 pounds (going from 175 to 165) and lowered my cholesterol from 237 to 197, a drop of 40 points."
 Of particular note was that she exercised regularly and did not insist on consuming more food than she otherwise would.
 Despite eating at only McDonald's every day, she maintained her caloric intake at around 2,000 per day.

-After John Cisna, a high school science teacher, lost 60 pounds while eating exclusively at McDonald's for 180 days, he said, "I'm not pushing McDonald's.
+After John Cisna, a high school science teacher, lost 60 lb while eating exclusively at McDonald's for 180 days, he said, "I'm not pushing McDonald's.
 I'm not pushing fast food.
 I'm pushing taking accountability and making the right choice for you individually...
 As a science teacher, I would never show Super Size Me because when I watched that, I never saw the educational value in that...
 I mean, a guy eats uncontrollable amounts of food, stops exercising, and the whole world is surprised he puts on weight?
 What I'm not proud about is probably 70 to 80 percent of my colleagues across the United States still show Super Size Me in their health class or their biology class.
 I don't get it."

 As a counterpoint, the film features interviews with Big Mac aficionado and record holder Don Gorske, who eats multiple Big Macs each day, yet maintains a healthy weight and cholesterol levels, as well as good mental health.

 A 2006 study on fast food consumption by healthy individuals inspired by the documentary showed that, while the heavy diet does affect liver enzymes, it did not show the same dangerous effect shown in the documentary.
 This suggested that the extreme reaction must have had another cause.
 In 2017, Spurlock – who previously told his doctors he did not drink – admitted to copious amounts of alcohol consumption during the making of the film.
-Documentary filmmaker Phelim McAleer questioned whether this may better account for Spurlock's liver issues and other health problems, since it is uncertain whether he changed his alcohol intake during the experiment.
+Documentary filmmaker Phelim McAleer questioned whether this may better account for Spurlock's liver issues and other health problems, since he did not change his alcohol intake during the experiment.